slhck/ffmpeg-normalize/README.md

     Sets the full path to an `ffmpeg` executable other than the system default or you can provide a file name available on $PATH

+## API

+This program has a simple API that can be used to integrate it into other Python programs.

+For more information see the [API documentation](https://htmlpreview.github.io/?https://github.com/slhck/ffmpeg-normalize/blob/master/docs/ffmpeg_normalize.html).

 ## FAQ